w3f/research/docs/Polkadot/protocols/block-production/ELVES.md

 Like the elves of legend who work, protect, and preserve balance tirelessly behind the scenes, Polkadot’s ELVES operates quietly, yet powerfully to ensure security and scalability,

 Aside from this blog post, the Parity research team has also created a [video](https://www.youtube.com/watch?v=m2_EpLj8hK0) that gives a quick and clear explanation of ELVES.

-Enjoy!
+*For further information or questions please contact:** [Alistair Stewart](http://localhost:3000/team_members/alistair)